Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Discussion

 \section{Discussion}

-This study investigated how robots can co-develop action and language through self-exploration by integrating active inference with reinforcement learning.
-The experiments were designed to test four specific hypotheses, and the results provide clear support for each.
+This study investigated how robots can develop action and language through self-exploration by amortizing active inference with deep learning.
+The experiments were designed to test five specific hypotheses, and the results provide clear support for each.

-\textbf{H1: Curiosity combined with motor entropy enhances developmental learning.} The first hypothesis was confirmed.
-Robots equipped with both curiosity-driven exploration and motor entropy consistently outperformed those without, achieving higher success rates in both learned and unlearned tasks.
-This advantage was particularly pronounced when curiosity extended across all sensory modalities, including vision, touch, proprioception, and voice feedback.
-These findings suggest that the synergy of curiosity (seeking novel, unpredictable outcomes) and entropy (encouraging stochastic exploration) plays a crucial role in accelerating the acquisition of language-action mappings.
-This result is consistent with our previous study \cite{tinker2024active}, which showed that combining curiosity and entropy significantly enhanced self-exploration in a maze navigation task.
-More broadly, this interpretation aligns with the active inference framework, in which agents minimize expected free energy by jointly reducing uncertainty and maximizing information gain \cite{friston2016active, parr_friston_2019}.

-\textbf{H2: Generalization follows rote learning.} The results further supported the second hypothesis.
-In the early phases, robots were able to perform actions only for sentences encountered during training.
-Over time, however, they generalized to novel sentences composed of familiar words.
-This developmental trajectory---rote learning preceding compositional generalization---closely parallels patterns observed in human infants.
-Tomasello’s ``verb-island'' hypothesis, for example, emphasizes that children initially acquire verbs in isolated contexts before generalizing across broader structures \cite{tomasello2003constructing}.
-Such progression resonates with our findings, where early rigid associations gave way to flexible recombination of linguistic and motor elements.

-\textbf{H3: Primitive actions precede complex actions.} The third hypothesis was also validated.
-Simpler, prerequisite-like actions such as ``watch'' or ``be near'' emerged earlier, while more complex manipulative actions like ``push left'' or ``touch the top'' developed later.
-This ordering mirrors hierarchical dependencies in action acquisition observed in infant development \cite{smith2005development}, reflecting how foundational skills scaffold the emergence of more sophisticated behaviors.